Kentucky Route 92

 Kentucky Route 92 (KY 92) is a 112.485 mi state highway Kentucky.
-The route is split into two segments by Lake Cumberland, one of a few state routes in Kentucky with two discontinued segments on both sides of a body of water.
+The route is split into two segments by Lake Cumberland and is one of a few state routes in Kentucky with two discontinuous segments on both sides of a body of water.
 The western segment, which is 17.221 mi, runs from Kentucky Route 55 west of Joppa to a dead end on Lake Cumberland south of Jamestown via Joppa, Montpelier, Esto, and Jamestown.
 The eastern segment, which is 95.264 mi, runs from a boat ramp on Lake Cumberland northwest of Monticello to U.S. Route 25E west of Fourmile via Monticello, Barrier, Stearns, Carpenter, Timsley, and Ingram.

 The building of Wolf Creek Dam and the subsequent creation of Lake Cumberland divided the two portions of the road, as it did several other state highways in this portion of the state.

 Route description

 Western segment

 In Adair County, KY 92 begins at a junction with KY 55 just southeast of Columbia.
 KY 92 goes into an east-southeasterly path into Russell County, and enters the city of Jamestown. it crosses US 127 outside of town, and runs concurrently with US 127 Business within city limits up to the Russell County Courthouse.
 KY 92 continues southeastward to a boat ramp on the shore of Lake Cumberland.
 This segment runs for a total of 17.221 mi.